 - 1/2 cup dark brown sugar

 - 1/3 cup garlic powder

-- 2 tablespoons kosher salt or 2 1/2 tablespoons kosher salt
+- 2 tablespoons table salt or 2 1/2 tablespoons kosher salt

 - 2 tablespoons onion powder

 For the ribs: